ballanivenkataavinas/Secure-Web-Application-Architecture/SECURITY.md

-## 🔐Security Architecture & Validation Report
+## Security Architecture & Validation Report

-# 🏗 1️⃣ System Overview
+# 1️ System Overview

 This is a secure web-based application designed using layered security architecture and defense-in-depth principles.